The Supernatural Experience that Changed Philip K. Dick Forever

 Literary Prophecies That Materialized

 The most disturbing aspect of the case wasn't the experience itself, but what came afterward.
-For 27 years, Dick had obsessively written about characters trapped in false realities, simulated worlds, and universes where nothing was what it seemed to be.
+For 27 years, Dick had written obsessively about characters trapped in false realities, simulated worlds, and universes where nothing was what it seemed to be.

 The turning point came when a dark-haired woman appeared at his door, exactly as he had described in his novels years before meeting her.
-According to Dick, this woman revealed to him that his world "wasn't real," a claim that disturbingly coincided with the central themes of his literary work.
+According to Dick, this woman revealed to him that his world "wasn't real," a claim that eerily coincided with the central themes of his literary work.

 The Simulation Theory

-Memories of an Alternative Present
+Memories of an Alternate Present

 Unresolved Questions